morpho-org/morpho-blue-api-metadata/docs/pricing/oracle-prices.md

 ## Technical Debt:

-Some asset are not supported by the current oracle types.
-By defualt the type Redstone_without_logs stilla llow the pricing of them, as it simply query the `latestRoundData` method.
+Some assets are not supported by the current oracle types.
+By default the type Redstone_without_logs still allows the pricing of them, as it simply queries the `latestRoundData` method.

 Exhaustive list of assets that are not supported: